 In an age of emerging and converging technologies, these are exciting times for people working in the digital media industries.
 Our students prepare for an increasingly global market that programs material via the traditional broadcast and cable networks as well as Blu-Ray, On Demand, and the Internet.

-Majors in Digital Media Programming and Management prepare in areas such as advertising, global media systems, law, research, and programming, for management positions across the various media.
-The Digital Media Programming and Management Major combines a solid liberal arts foundation with both theoretical and practical courses ranging from research and writing to business and managerial courses.
+Majors in Media Management prepare in areas such as advertising, global media systems, law, research, and programming, for management positions across the various media.
+The Media Management Major combines a solid liberal arts foundation with both theoretical and practical courses ranging from research and writing to business and managerial courses.
 For many, classroom study is put to the real-world test via internships with leading media companies.

-Students who wish to become Digital Media Programming and Management majors may declare after they have earned 30 credits and successfully completed or are in the process of completing the core course.
+Students who wish to become Media Management majors may declare upon admission.
+They must then complete the pre-requesite courses.
 These courses help to give prospective majors a solid foundation in the history, regulation, business and creative aspects of 21st Century Media.
 Once these basic requirements have been met, students follow an application procedure for acceptance into the program.

 Film and Video Studies Minor

 An interdisciplinary minor in Film and Video studies offered, in part, by the Department of Communication and Media offers students who are interested in experiencing Film and Video (theory or basic production) as part of their over all education experience.
 To learn more about the minor click here: http://www.newpaltz.edu/ugc/las/film_studies/minor.html